arriIsHere/arri.gay/src/articles/wavelengths-review/index.md

 * Single room is one of favorite story telling aspects
 * Using focal point
-* single room sorta felt pandemicy
+* single room sorta felt pandemic-y communicating with people through radio/phone

 *Life Is Strange and the Life Is Strange logo is &copy; Donod entertainment all rights reserved*